jacksight/xina520_official_jailbreak/README.md

 # XinaA15 - A iOS 15.0 to 15.1.1 jailbreak made by @xina520
 XinaA15 is a jailbreak made for iOS 15.0 up to 15.1.1.
-Currently, it is made with A12+ devices in mind, such as the iPhone XR, XS, 11, 12, and 13.
-It's currently uncertain if Xina520 will add additional support for more iOS versions in the future.
+Currently, it is made with A12+ devices in mind, such as the iPhone SE, XR, 11, and more.
+It is currently uncertain if XinaA15 will support more iOS versions (or devices) in the future.

 Please be warned however, XinaA15 is a **in-development jailbreak** that is currently in **public beta**.
 If you encounter any issues or problems with the jailbreak, then please: **Uninstall the jailbreak and use it when it's more stable.**